RazProj/Text-Compression/README.md

 #### Data Compression

 The C programs implement Huffman coding, a lossless data compression algorithm.
-The dataPreperation.c script prepares the data, and huffman.c handles the actual encoding and decoding process using the Huffman tree.
+The dataPreperation.c script prepares the data, and huffman.c handles the actual encoding process using the Huffman tree.